The Major Periods of Western Art

 The art world is a vast and complex realm that encompasses a wide range of styles, movements, and periods.
 Understanding art history is essential for anyone who wishes to gain a deeper appreciation for the art they encounter.

 We will explore the major art history periods and Western art movements, taking a closer look at the significant artists, styles, and themes that have shaped the course of art history.
-Each of these Western Art History periods is a bit different from the other.
+Each Western Art History period is a bit different from the other.

 Below is a summary of these Western Art History timelines and periods.